🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 By Car

-With one day in Yosemite, for most people, the easiest and most convenient way to get around will be by car.
 Whether you have your own car or rent a car, having a vehicle will allow you to explore at your own pace without timetable or group constraints.
-You can compare car rental prices here.

 By Public Transport

-It is possible to reach Yosemite National Park using public transportation.
 YARTS provides year-round bus services from Merced, as well as additional seasonal routes.
 This can be combined with AMTRAK or Greyhound services to reach Yosemite Valley.

 Once at Yosemite Valley, you can use the free Yosemite Valley shuttle system to get around.